Nodeclipse/org.nodeclipse.gitaddon/README.md

 ## Warning

-`.gitattributes` file will not be used by EGit, see <https://bugs.eclipse.org/bugs/show_bug.cgi?id=342372>
+`.gitattributes` file will not be used by EGit, see open [Bug 342372 - support gitattributes](https://bugs.eclipse.org/bugs/show_bug.cgi?id=342372)

 ## Get